Granola-Team/mina-indexer/README.md

 To deploy a mina-indexer locally, the directory `/mnt/mina-indexer-prod` must exist.

-Run `just deploy-local-prod` to start an instance.
+There are two options to start an instance:
+1. `just deploy-local-prod` uses the release binary
+2. `just deploy-local-prod-dev` uses the debug binary

 ## Generating OCI Images With Nix